sktime/sktime/GOVERNANCE.rst

    The approval required for this condition must be by a core developer different from a proposer.
 -  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance by a core developer.
--  Formal statements on proposed changes must be located with the proposal on GitHub, usually in the same pull request that contains the proposal, or the related issue.
-   Formal statements in this sense are approvals/rejections, and statements about whether the proposal should be considered a "major change", as below.
+-  Approvals must be in the form of a GitHub PR approval. of the PR in question.
--  Approvals and rejections can be expressed as +1 and -1 comments, respectively, or any written comments containing "I formally approve/reject" in reference to the proposal.
+   Rejections can be expressed as -1 comments, or any written comments containing "I formally reject" in the PR, in reference to it.
-   If the proposed change has the form of a PR, approval must be in the form of a GitHub PR approval.
--  Proposers are expected to give reasonable time for consideration, that is, time and opportunity for core developers to review and give their opinion on the contribution.
+-  Proposers are expected to give reasonable time for consideration, that is, time and opportunity for core developers to review and give their opinion on the PR.
    Ten working days excluding week-ends constitute "reasonable time" in the above sense.
    The period resets at every new change made to the PR.
    It starts only when all GitHub checks pass.